 Work in progress

-Banks and the geography of capital within borders (with Olivia Bordeu and Gustavo González).
+Banks, Market Segmentation, and Local Development (with Olivia Bordeu and Gustavo González).

 Trade and financial dollarization: Theory and firm-level evidence (with Aleksei Oskolkov).